 - Live-in domestic workers who agree not to receive overtime

-To make a complaint for unpaid overtime in Nevada, you submit a report to the Nevada Labor Commissioner.
-The Nevada Labor Commissioner has forms available on their website .
-To make the complaint, the violation must have occurred within the past 24 months.
+To make a complaint about unpaid overtime in Nevada, you submit a report to the Nevada Labor Commissioner.
+The Nevada Labor Commissioner has forms available on its website.
+The violation must have occurred within the past 24 months to make the complaint.

 In addition to complaining to the Nevada Labor Commissioner, you may also bring a lawsuit for compensation.
 As part of your claim, you may have the right to receive payment of your attorney fees.
 In addition, you may place a lien against employer property to collect payment.

-An employer who purposefully fails to comply with wage laws may face criminal charges that are separate from a civil action.
-The employee themselves must initiate a civil claim for compensation.
+An employer who purposefully fails to comply with wage laws may face criminal charges separate from civil action.
+The employee must initiate a civil claim for compensation.
 Your claim may fall under Nevada state law as well as the United States Fair Labor Standards Act.

 What Is the Minimum Wage in the State of Nevada?

-As of 2019, the minimum wage in the State of Nevada is $8.25 per hour.
-If an employer offers health insurance to their employees, the minimum wage is $7.25 per hour.
-Because overtime applies to employees who earn up to 1.5 times the minimum wage, overtime applies to employees who earn up to $12.38 without offered health insurance and $10.88 if offered health insurance, respectively.
-The State of Nevada is set to steadily increase the minimum wage through the year 2024.
+As of 2022, the minimum wage in Nevada3 is $9.75 per hour, $390 per 40-hour week, or $20,280 per year.
+However, if an employer offers health insurance to their employees, the minimum wage is $8.75 per hour.
+The State of Nevada is set to steadily increase the minimum wage through 2024.

-Yes, Nevada is raising the minimum wage .
-Nevada passed a June 2019 amendment to the minimum wage law.
+Nevada decided to raise the minimum wage4 in a June 2019 amendment to the minimum wage law.
 The law increases the minimum wage gradually over the next five years.
-By 2024, the minimum wage in Nevada will be $12 per hour.
-If the employer offers health care to a worker, the minimum wage is $11 per hour.
+By 2024, the minimum wage in Nevada will be $12 per hour if no healthcare is offered and $11 per hour if healthcare is offered.

-Nevada Revised Statutes 608.010 defines an employee as all persons in service of an employer.
-An employment agreement may be express or implied, and it may be both oral or written.
+Nevada Revised Statutes 608.0105 defines an employee as all persons in the service of an employer.
+An employment agreement may be expressed or implied, and it may be oral or written.
 A person may be an employee for the purpose of wage laws, even if their employment is unlawful.

-Nevada Revised Statutes 608.011 defines an employer as every person who has control or custody of any employment.
-An employer is someone who has control of any place of work or control of any worker.
-An employer may not require a person to work an unpaid trial period before they become an employee.
+Nevada Revised Statutes 608.0116 defines an employer as every person who has control or custody of any employment.
+An employer may not require a person to work an unpaid trial period before becoming an employee.